telerik/ui-for-aspnet-core-examples/editor/EditorContentSaveInDB/Readme.md

 # CRUD operations

-### This project demonstrates how we can add, read, edit and delete text data using a local database and the Editor component
+### This project demonstrates how you can add, read, edit and delete text data using a local database and the Editor component

+> Please note that the current project doesn't have any XSS attack preventions applied.
+It is a developer's responsibility to manage these security risks.
+For more information, please refer to this [Preventing Cross-Site Scripting](https://docs.telerik.com/kendo-ui/controls/editors/editor/preventing-xss) article.

 ## In order to run the project please do the following:
 1. Open the Package manager console in Visual Studio